 Mastering with Cool Edit Pro/ Adobe Audition

 1.)
 It is a mix down wave.
 This is single waveform, which is summation or the final result of the mixing process.
 It should only be one waveform but containing all musical instruments mix (vocals, drums, guitars, etc).
-See example below:
+See examples below:

 2.)
 No EQ and Compression is still applied.
 It should be completely fresh, the single waveform is still NOT being adjusted with any mastering EQ and compression settings.

-It is a good practice in mixing that the completed mix down should have some room for EQ/mastering adjustments.
+It is a good practice in mixing that the completed mix down should have some headroom for EQ/mastering adjustments.
 You can measure the peak amplitude by going to Edit View –> Analyze –> Statistics.

 Step1.
 Trimming of start and ending.
 I give a 0.3 second allowance before the start of the audio wave and 0.6 second allowance at the end of the wave.
 If the wave exceeds 0.3 second from the moment it started playing, cut it.
 Below is the sample screenshot of the trimmed wave at the start (it was exceeding 0.3 seconds before and I cut it to 0.3 seconds standard).